 The monkeys are fun to watch, and the place itself is so lush, magical and beautiful.

 I managed to get a close-up shot of the monkey using a telephoto lens 70-200 F 2.8 on my Canon 6D, which is a great lens for portraits.

-8- Nusa Dua Sunrise
+16- See a Nusa Dua Sunrise

 Our first sunrise at Nusa Dua was beautiful.
 We had the whole beach front to ourselves.

 I loved the luxurious resorts at Nusa Dua, where we had time to chill out as a family.

-It had the clearest water I have seen.
-We were blessed with perfect weather.
-And we were able to get away from the crowds.
+It had the clearest water I have seen and we were blessed with perfect weather and we were able to get away from the crowds.

 We spent a day cruising around the island in a colourful spider boat with Captain Wayan, stopping along the way at all the best snorkelling spots.